 To meet System Security Standard requirements, a station should be able to meet the peak hourly flow predicted.
-The maximum design capacity for individual components at each of our stations is calculated using manufacturer data and operating conditions.
+At delivery points, the maximum design capacity of individual components (e.g. the filter, heater, regulators, meter and pipework) is checked using manufacturers' data at design operating conditions.
 This information is retained in a controlled database.

-The station component or components that limit a station's ability to meet design flow are identified and options considered to alleviate the limitation or to manage the increased flow another way.
-The same applies where high gas velocity in station pipework is identified as a potential problem.
+The component(s) that limit a station's ability to meet design flow are identified and options considered to alleviate that limitation or to manage the peak flow another way.

-The station upgrade solution will meet the capacity requirements for the planning period.
-Station upgrades will be programmed for the year before the flow limitation becomes an issue.
+Any station upgrade solution will be designed to meet the capacity requirement forecast for the planning period and wherever practicable will be implemented before the flow limitation becomes an issue.

-Project upgrade costs for projects in the next financial year are based on FEED (Front End Engineering Design) studies undertaken for the project.
+Project upgrade costs for projects in the next financial year are based on FEED studies undertaken for the project.
 This provides a defined scope of work for the activities, with an estimated cost and accuracy.

 For projects arising within the current year, project will be prioritised based on risk and consumer demand.
+In general growth projects will be prioritised.
 If required, contract resources will be utilised to ensure projects are completed.